CLRX/CLRX-mirror/doc/ClrxAsmSyntax.md

 Single comment begins from `#`.
 Multiline comment is same as in C/C++ language: begins from `/*` and terminates at `*/`.

+Names of pseudo-operations, macro names, processors instructions and other names (for example: argument type, gpu device type) are case-insensitive.
+Symbol names are case-sensitive.

 ### Symbols

 CRLX assembler operates on the symbols.
 The symbol is value that can be a absolute value or